Layering Necklaces Without Tangling: The Guide That Actually Works

 Every good necklace layering guide starts here.
 Three lengths, each sitting clearly apart:

-Layer 1: The Choker or Collar (14–16 inches) Sits at or just above the collarbone.
-This is your anchor.
-A simple dainty gold necklace, a thin chain, or a delicate beaded piece works perfectly here.
-Nothing heavy.
+Sitting at or just above the collarbone, this layer acts as the foundation of your stack.
+A simple dainty gold necklace, a thin chain, or a delicate beaded piece works well here.
+Avoid anything too heavy.

 Layer 2: The Mid Layer (18–20 inches)